kroger/pyknon/README.md

 See the documentation for more details.

+# Documentation

+Pyknon needs better documentation.
+Meanwhile you can download [this free chapter](https://s3.amazonaws.com/musicforgeeksandnerds.com/Pyknon+from+Music+for+Geeks+and+Nerds.pdf) from [Music for Geeks and Nerds](http://musicforgeeksandnerds.com) that explains how to use Pyknon.

 # License

 This library is released under a MIT license.
 See the LICENSE file for